kai119/config-files/README.md

 ## Tagbar Plugin Setup

 Tagbar is a plugin that shows information on variables, functions, and imports with the current file.
 To set it up, exuberant-ctags needs to be installed by running the command `sudo apt install exuberant-ctags`

+## Autopairs Setup

+Nvim-Autopairs is a plugin that automatically closes brackets and quotation marks when they are opened.
+To use Autopairs, nvim needs to be installed using pip on a Python version of >3.10.
+To install nvim through pip, run `pip3 install neovim` (you don't have to uninstall the previous version of nvim)